odan/odan.github.io/_posts/2018-07-17-aspnet-core-2-ubuntu-setup.md

 cd /var/aspnetcore/
 ```

-Note: Under a production deployment scenario, a continuous integration workflow does the work of publishing the app and copying the assets to the server.
+Note: In a production deployment scenario, a continuous integration workflow does the work of publishing the app and copying the assets to the server.

 ### Test the app

 * From the command line, run the app: `dotnet <app_assembly>.dll`.
-* In a browser, navigate to http://<serveraddress>:<port> to verify the app works on Linux locally.
+* In a browser, navigate to `http://<serveraddress>:<port>` to verify the app works on Linux locally.

 ## Install MySQL